jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ### Networking

-Former CEO of SUN, Scott McNealy once famously said, "The network is the computer."
-This was in 1990.
+Former CEO of SUN, Scott McNealy once famously said, "*The network is the computer.*"  This was in 1990.
 He could not have been more correct.
 With this in mind basic networking skills are mandatory.
 We will briefly cover topics in this order:

 * IP addresses
-    + Static and DHCP
+  * Static and DHCP
-    + MAC Address
+  * MAC Address
 * NETMASK and CIDR
 * Gateway
 * DNS